cdjq/DFRobot_SGP40/Python/raspberrypi/README.md

 ## Feature

-1. Set ambient temperature and humidity for accurate calibration.
+1. The sensor can be directly used without calibration.
+For advanced users, there is a API reserved for accurate calibration.
 Relative humidity unit: %RH, range: 0-100; Temperature unit: °C, range: -10~50
-2. Read VOC index , range 0-500
+2. Read VOC index, range 0-500

 ## Installation